Raccoons are intelligent and adaptable mammals that are native to North America.

 Raccoons are omnivores, which means they eat both plant and animal matter.
 Their diet consists of a variety of foods, including fruits, nuts, insects, small animals, and garbage.
 They have a keen sense of smell and are able to use their nimble fingers to manipulate objects and open containers.
 Raccoons are also known for their intelligence and problem-solving abilities, which make them excellent scavengers.

-Like brown rats, raccoons are known to carry a number of pathogens and parasites that can be transmitted to humans.
-For example, raccoons are known carriers of the roundworm parasite Baylisascaris procyonis, which can be transmitted to humans through contact with raccoon feces.
+Like brown rats, raccoons carry several pathogens and parasites that can be transmitted to humans.
+Notably, raccoons are carriers of the roundworm parasite Baylisascaris procyonis, which can be transmitted through contact with raccoon feces.
 This parasite can cause serious neurological damage or even death in humans.
-Raccoons are also known carriers of rabies, a viral disease that is transmitted through bites or scratches from infected animals.
+Additionally, raccoons are known carriers of rabies, a viral disease transmitted through bites or scratches from infected animals.

 Despite their adaptability and intelligence, raccoons face a number of threats to their survival.
 One of the biggest threats comes from human development, which has destroyed much of their natural habitat and forced them to live in urban areas.
 Raccoons are also sometimes hunted for their fur or killed as pests, which has led to declines in their populations in some areas.